YogitaY/YogitaY/README.md

 - 🔍 Exploring automation frameworks for efficient testing.
 - 🌐 Developing scripts to streamline testing processes.
-- 📚 Learning about API testing, Performance testing, continuous integration, and more.
+- 📚 Learning about Performance testing, continuous integration, and more.

 ## 🛠️ Skills